 FOREIGN LANGUAGE COURSES

-Students who have completed two or more years of a high-school foreign language receive no college credit for an entry-level course (e.g., French 101) in the same language when that course is completed after matriculation at the college Transfer students who complete such a course before matriculation at Touro College are eligible to receive transfer credit.
+Students who have completed two or more years of a high-school foreign language receive no college credit for an entry-level course (e.g., French 101) in the same language when that course is completed after matriculation at the college Transfer students who complete such a course before matriculation at Touro University are eligible to receive transfer credit.

 First-year (elementary) or second-year (intermediate) foreign-language credit is not granted either by examination or by course completion in a student’s native language.
 “Native language” is defined as the language spoken in the student’s home during the first six years of his or her life and in which he or she received instruction through the seventh grade.